 - Research Resources – Links, commentary, images, etc. of things that I want to be able to locate and use for research purposes.
 These tend to be websites, books and similar medium presenting extensive research completed by another person or organization.
 These postings fall under the topical category covered by the research being referenced.

 - Watch This – Podcasts, Vlogs, TV Shows, Movies and similar medium presenting valuable information worthy of further examination.
 The objective is to make it easy for me to find sources that I would like to use repeatedly (similar to the Research Resources category).
 These postings fall under the topical category covered by the material.
 Reviews of resources provided in these mediums are posted on Saturday and presented in an entirely different format.
-Currently reviews of items in non-book format are placed under Opinion – this will change at some point in the future.

 This blog contains postings expressing my personal opinions on any given topic, as well as quotes from things I have read (everything from children’s stories to news articles).
 I do a lot of reading on my breaks and during the commute between work and home, but my life rarely leaves me with enough time to write good blog postings on a solid schedule.
 Therefore, the majority of my postings consist of quotes from, or commentary on, the things I read.
 My community (and life) is also blessed with children who love to listen to stories – and, at times, I am privileged to be the reader.
 So I pull interesting quotes from those books as well.